pub trait WidgetExt: IsA<Widget> + 'static {

 §Returns

-The state flags for widget
+the state flags of widget

 Sourcefn style_context(&self) -> StyleContext